How to help kids stop fighting and get along – a step by step guide.

 I went to the two arguing boys, and asked for the yellow toy sports car one of them held.
 He reluctantly handed it over.

 “Now,” I said, “This car is going to take a break until the two of you either decide to play with it together, or figure out who will play with it first.
 When you make your decision, come and tell me.”
 I left the room holding the toy car, secretly wishing I had one just like that, but bigger, and drivable.
-I’d dress up all pretty, and go on a date with the man of the house, and we’d drive into the sunset in a non-toy yellow sports car.
+I’d dress up all pretty, and go on a date with the man of my heart, and we’d drive into the sunset in a non-toy yellow sports car.

 My daydream was cut short when I heard my boys behind me.